-If you intend to get drunk off after a long stressful day, this intense Filipino cocktail, Weng Weng, is undoubtedly a knock-out alternative.
+If you intend to get drunk after a long stressful day, this delectable Filipino recipe, Weng Weng, is undoubtedly a knock-out choice.

 Well, if you want to know what’s inside a glass of Weng Weng, I’m afraid that can’t happen because each bartender will have their recipe, and you literally have no clue about its components.
 However, some liquors that they usually pick might be rum, vodka, or bourbon.

 Regarding the name of the cocktail, there is still no solid evidence about where it came from.
 Some said the drink got its name from the Filipino actor Ernesto dela Cruz, also known as Weng Weng on stage.

 On the other hand, the name is believed to stem from the native slang “totally wasted”.
 Besides, the number of liquors appearing in the cocktail also indicates that it will make you blasted.

 You are wrong if you think Ube (a type of tuber) is only used for dessert.
 I will present a fabulous Filipino cocktail, Ube Martini, using Ube pudding as the primary way to achieve a beautiful purple color.

 Typically, the Ube flavor matches very well with other sweet ingredients when it comes to dessert.
 However, it also works with an alcoholic drink.
 This cocktail will taste heavenly with a creamy and rich flavor from Ube.